dwyerdevices/projects/readme.md

 is already enabled - to trigger slicing it is sometimes necessary to toggle Tree Support off and then on again to start slicing.

+Printing the wings is a bit of a nightmare - I can't get them to print in their vertical orientation with tree supports, attempting with standard supports...

 **Source**: [Pegasus](https://www.youmagine.com/designs/pegasus)
 **Maker**: [Harrison Baere](https://www.youmagine.com/mz4250)
 **License**: [Creative Commons - Attribution - Share Alike](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US)